adamdjbrett/doctrineofdiscovery.org/_includes/snip/import.md

 *Lars Kirkhusmo Pharo,Nord University, Chair*
 - Zachary Melton, University of Iceland, "Race and Religion in the Medieval Norse Discovery"
 - Lars Kirkhusmo Pharo, Nord University, "Intellectual Diversity and Complexity in “Terra Nullius” Methodology of Comparative History of Religions and Ideas"
-- Mary Burke, "University of Connecticut, Settler-colonial Irish Catholics & Protestants & the routing of Indigenous America"
 - Tove Mentse Ness, Nord University, "‘We tried to take care of her, but it got too exhausting.’
 A study of the transition from family carer to employer"